BeepBoopVictor/TFT_so101_ros2/docs/imitation_learning.rst

 4. Start simulation.

-This reuses the teleoperation pipeline while switching the interfaces to the Isaac transport topics so you can stream demonstrations from the leader arm directly into the simulator using Isaac ROS2 Bridge.
+This reuses the teleoperation pipeline while switching the interfaces to the Isaac transport topics so you can stream demonstrations from the leader arm directly into the simulator using Isaac ROS 2 Bridge.

 You should now be able to move the leader arm and see the follower in IsaacSim mimicking its motions in real time and RViz which visualises the follower cameras and follower state comparing to the leader state.